Money

 Supplier payment recordedPay Bill applied to billDR Accounts Payable / CR Bank

-Every inventory-affecting event posts a journal entry, in real time.
-This is what makes your inventory value in QBO/Xero match what TuringDock says you have.
-Same depth a NetSuite, SAP Business One, or Acumatica posts.
+Every inventory-affecting event posts a journal entry, so your inventory value in QuickBooks matches what TuringDock says you have.
+This is the industry-standard MRP bar, the depth a NetSuite, SAP Business One, or Acumatica clears.
+The receipt, bill-match, shipment, production, and cycle-count entries are live; landed cost and revaluation are rolling out.

-PO physically received at the dockJournal entry, immediateDR Inventory / CR Goods Received Not Invoiced (GRNI)
+PO physically received at the dockLiveJournal entry, immediateDR Inventory / CR Goods Received Not Invoiced (GRNI)

-Customer shipment leavesJournal entry paired with the invoice pushDR COGS / CR Inventory
+Customer shipment leavesLiveJournal entry paired with the invoice pushDR COGS / CR Inventory

-Production task marked completeJournal entry, build cost roll-upDR Finished Goods / CR Raw Materials + (post-MVP) CR Labor Accrual
+Production task marked completeLiveJournal entry, build cost roll-upDR Finished Goods / CR Inventory (labor accrual later)

-Landed cost (freight/duty/customs) booked to a receiptAllocation journal entry, pro-rata by line valueDR Inventory / CR Landed Cost Clearing
+Landed cost (freight/duty/customs) booked to a receiptPlannedAllocation journal entry, pro-rata by line valueDR Inventory / CR Landed Cost Clearing

 Sync log + last-sync visibility, in-product